-- Three program years (final year in BC-based internship courses)
+- Three program years (final year in BC-based practice education courses)

 The curriculum includes general biological and social sciences courses and specialized dietetics courses, such as basic and applied human nutrition, food and food systems management, and professional dietetic practice.

-Year 5 is the dietetic internship year.
+Year 5 is the dietetic practice education year.
 Students apply their academic knowledge in a variety of practice settings, including hospitals, long term care facilities, and community organizations.

-The internship is a comprehensive 39 week experience, consisting of three courses.
-Under the supervision of RD preceptors, interns develop confidence and proficiency in performing professional duties and responsibilities.
-The UBC dietetic internship is nationally accredited, so has been designed to prepare students to achieve the Integrated Competencies for Dietetic Education and Practice, required for entry to practice.
+The practice education year consists of 3 courses, involving 39 weeks of full time experience in varied practice settings.
+Under the supervision of preceptors, students develop confidence and proficiency in performing professional duties and responsibilities.
+The UBC dietetic practice education year is nationally accredited, so has been designed to prepare students to achieve the entry to practice requirements of the Integrated Competencies for Dietetic Education and Practice.

-The internship includes several modules: orientation (1 week), research (2 weeks and weekly project time), nutrition care (22 weeks), population and public health (4 weeks), management (8 weeks), and elective (2 weeks).
+Practice education includes several modules: orientation (1 week), research (2 weeks and weekly project time), nutrition care (22 weeks), population and public health (4 weeks), management (8 weeks), and elective (2 weeks).
 Longer modules may be divided into multiple placements in different settings.
-During the elective weeks, students gain experience in practice settings that particularly interest them.
-No two students have an identical internship but all have lots of opportunities to experience different facets of practice.
+No two students have an identical practice education year but all have multiple opportunities to experience different facets of practice.